anyks/alm/README.md

 ## Project goals and features

-The are many libraries with language models: ([KenLM](https://github.com/kpu/kenlm), [SriLM](https://github.com/BitMindLab/SRILM), [IRSTLM](https://github.com/irstlm-team/irstlm)), and each of these models may have a reason to exist.
-But our language model has the following goals and features:
+The are many toolkits capable of creating language models: ([KenLM](https://github.com/kpu/kenlm), [SriLM](https://github.com/BitMindLab/SRILM), [IRSTLM](https://github.com/irstlm-team/irstlm)), and each of those toolkits may have a reason to exist.
+But our language model creation toolkit has the following goals and features:

 - **UTF-8 support**: Full UTF-8 support without third-party dependencies.